-Run the popsicle molds under hot water for approximately 30 to 60 seconds.
+Run the popsicle molds under warm to hot water for approximately 30 to 60 seconds.
 Repeat, and twist gently, until the popsicle comes out.
 Take care to keep the shredded coconut at the ends dry.

 You may keep the popsicles in the popsicle molds, or freezer bags if they are laid side by side, flat.
 After I took this photo, I put these creamy coconut popsicles back into the molds, and into the freezer!

 You will notice that the coconut pops are extremely white.
 That is how I decided to edit the photo for a photography challenge featuring white food.
 In actuality, these vegan creamy coconut popsicles are more a cream shade.
 Either way, they are a sweet way to deal with the summer heat!

 Vegan Creamy Coconut Popsicles